sprucelabsai/spruce-documentation/src/pages/getting-started/development-theatre.md

 # Install Development Theatre ⚔️

-Note: Currently only supports M1 Mac.
+Note: Currently only supports M Series Macs.

 Open up your favorite terminal app and run the following command to install Development Theatre.